zalfyputra/hadoop-vs-python/README.md

 ```

 #### Python
-Open integrated terminal in the directory
+Open the integrated terminal of the directory
 ```
 python wordcount.py filename.txt
 ```
-for python 3 use `python3`
+For python 3, change python to `python3`

 ## Implementation